ArchangelX360/dataset-visualizer/README.md

 ### Core programs

+**WARNING: We assume that nodejs and npm are already installed on your machine**

 You will need Java 8 and MongoDB to use this application :

     sudo apt-get install openjdk-8-jre mongodb